Tableau Server on Windows: Everybody's Install Guide

 Active Directory integration.
 Tableau Server integrates with Windows Active Directory users and groups.
 You can also enable single sign-on and seamless connections to popular relational databases such as Microsoft SQL Server with Kerberos authentication.

-What about Tableau Server in AWS?
+What about Tableau Server in the cloud?

 Use this guide if ...